proenterprise/yeenvoice/docs/settings.rst

 In the event that you wish to delete your account, click the red Delete Account button.

 ..
-NOTE:: If you delete your Invoice Ninja account, all data is permanently erased.
+NOTE:: If you delete your Yeenvoice account, all data is permanently erased.
 There is no undo option.

-You'll be prompted to confirm the delete action, and to provide us with a reason to help us improve the Invoice Ninja experience.
+You'll be prompted to confirm the delete action, and to provide us with a reason to help us improve the Yeenvoice experience.

 If you're sure you want to delete, click the red Delete Account button.
 Changed your mind?
 Click the gray Go Back button.